edubart/nelua-lang/docs/pages/libraries.md

 Copies `n` bytes from memory pointed by `src` into memory pointed by `dest`.
 The memory region may overlap.
+If `n` is zero, then nothing is done.

-In case the memory region is guaranteed to not overlap, use `memory.copy`.
+if the memory region is guaranteed to not overlap, then you could use `memory.copy`.

 ### memory.set